 1. Select markets that make the most sense for your business

 PayPal research found that Portugal, Ireland and Peru are the countries where cross-border shopping is most prevalent, while China is the most popular destination for global online shoppers.

-Consider the following: Where is there a demand for what you’re selling and why?
+Also consider the following: Where is there a demand for what you’re selling and why?
 Who’s your competition in that market?
 Are there any seasonal purchasing patterns?
 Will you have to adjust your pricing?

-2. Think about payment options
+3. Think about payment options

 You also need to take local currencies into account when expanding overseas.
 If you can’t offer customers the option to pay in their local currency, make sure to show the conversion so they can see what they’re paying.

-3. Get to grips with tax rules and regulations
+4. Get to grips with tax rules and regulations

 Find out if duties and taxes will impact the landed cost (the total amount you pay to deliver an item) of any products you plan to sell internationally and let customers know about any additional fees up front.

-On the bright side, if your country has a free-trade agreement in place with any of the markets you intend to sell into and your product category is covered, tariffs could be reduced or eliminated entirely.
+If your country has a free-trade agreement in place with any of the markets you intend to sell into and your product category is covered, tariffs could be reduced or eliminated entirely.

-4. Establish your international returns policy
+5. Establish your international returns policy

 With a cross-border sale comes the possibility of an international return and legislation on how these are handled will vary depending on the market.

-Be sure your returns policy complies with all applicable local laws and be clear about any restocking or return fees you’ll charge, as well as whether you’ll offer a full refund or store credit.
+Make sure your returns policy complies with all applicable local laws and be clear about any restocking or return fees you’ll charge, as well as whether you’ll offer a full refund or store credit.